 - Whiteleaf Manzanita – small red berries resemble blueberries with a smooth texture.

-As I looked into the botanical history of madrone trees, I discovered that the Mediterranean madrone (Arbutus unedo) has been called “the strawberry tree” since classical antiquity, due to its fruit resembling that of a strawberry.
+Looking into the botanical history of madrone trees, I discovered that the Mediterranean madrone (Arbutus unedo) has been called “the strawberry tree” since classical antiquity, because its fruit resembles a strawberry.
 In Ancient Greece it was called komoros, in Italian it is known as corbezzole, in Latin it became Arbutus.
-This Mediterranean madrone is a smaller ornamental tree or shrub that grows between 15-25 feet tall, versus the Pacific madrone that can grow to 100 feet tall.
-Its fruit is also considerably larger at 1″ in diameter.
+This Mediterranean madrone is a smaller ornamental tree or shrub that grows between 15-25 feet tall, versus the Pacific madrone that can reach over 100 feet tall.
+Although the fruit of Mediterranean madrone is considerably larger at 1″ in diameter vs Pacific madrone.

 - Theophrastus – (Greek botanist c.
 371-287 BCE) wrote about a tree he named Andrachne, meaning “wild strawberry” in his published work, Historia Plantarum (Enquiry into Plants).